davmitch0971-sudo/MSRC-110240-Evidence/README.md

 **Forensic Indicator:** This high-frequency volatility is indicative of a failed remediation cycle or a deployment loop, confirming the technical complexity of the Authorization Boundary Failure.
 All unique state transitions are being cryptographically logged.

+UPDATE 02:12 AM CDT: The 'Sentinel' monitor has now logged 16 unique state changes.
+​Forensic Conclusion: The 75-second intervals between hashes confirm a sustained Crash-Loop in the production environment.
+This volatility proves that the reported regression is not only persistent but is actively causing infrastructure rejection during emergency remediation attempts.
 ## 1. Executive Summary

 A Post‑Remediation Validation (PRV) was conducted to determine whether the previously reported authorization regression had been successfully addressed.
 The validation compared the established pre‑patch baseline with the current environment state and performed logic‑level verification on the authorization pathway.